joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/10/30/arts/design/renovated-frick-reopening-april-2025.html

 **Something for Everyone at The Art Show**\
-`The fair at the Park Avenue Armory, with paintings, watercolors and drawings, includes crowd pleasers as well as exciting debuts from midcentiry artists flying beneath the radar..`\
+`The fair at the Park Avenue Armory, with paintings, watercolors and drawings, includes crowd pleasers as well as exciting debuts from midcentury artists flying beneath the radar.`\
 https://nytimes.com/2024/10/30/arts/design/the-art-show-park-avenue-armory-paintings.html

 **Harris Distances Herself From Biden’s ‘Garbage’ Remark**\